VorpalElf/CultivateSystem/README.md

 The frontend of this system uses iOS (and SwiftUI) to render the UI as well as sending requests to the server.

-## Features
-- Queries on leads or companies that suits your customer profile
-- Generate email

 ## Software Requirements ##
 - iOS 15 or later / iPadOS 15 or later
 - MacOS 12 or later